junaidi-ai/MedAISure/docs/usage.md

 ## Task Selection

 `EvaluationHarness.list_available_tasks()` scans `tasks_dir` for YAML/JSON files.
 For advanced loading (file path or URL), use `TaskLoader.load_task()` directly.

+For curated dataset registry entries (e.g., medaisure-core and planned sets) and how to list/inspect them via CLI/Python, see the [Datasets](datasets/overview.md) page.

 ## Results and Reports